kdeldycke/awesome-engineering-team-management/README.md

 - [Culture Queries](https://www.keyvalues.com/culture-queries) - A sample of question to ask in job interviews to try to understand the values of a company.
 - `It's true that not all developers make positive contributions, however, I think that blaming "lowering hiring standards" (…) is a complete red herring.` ([source](https://news.ycombinator.com/item?id=13209317)) - Examples in which developers that might pass tough job interview just fine are bringing negative value later.
 - [Secret manager trick of hiring data scientists](https://twitter.com/kdeldycke/status/1008383946831417344) - Convince them that what they're doing is machine learning.
+- [Book Summary — *Who: The A Method for Hiring*](https://medium.com/mbreads/book-summary-who-c4a437d8ae3a) - The essential of [*Who*, a popular book](https://www.amazon.com/dp/0345504194) in the past few years to recruit executives.

 ### Coding Challenge